 I thought long and hard about how to make a clock divider sound cool.

 This is the successor to my original divider module (and it's short-lived 1U counterpart) but is slightly different in that it now has divisions down to /64 - that's it.
 For best results, use a trigger voltage of around 5-6V (more is better, within reason) although anything above around 2V will work.
 At audio frequencies you could even use it as a sub-octave generator, and feeding individual outputs into a R2R DAC can yield some interesting sounds.

 Note that the divider will trigger on the *falling* edge of a clock pulse - this is a 'feature' of the 4040 IC on the board; you can get around this by either using an 'inverted' clock input to the divider or using the divided signal as a 'master' clock source.

 Exciting, eh?
 Nothing to see here, move along.

-100% hand-made with surface-mount components, the panels are laser-cut and engraved 3mm perspex in opaque black.
+100% hand-made with surface-mount components, the panels are laser-cut and engraved 3mm perspex in opaque black or 1.6mm FR4 (PCB material).
 Mounting hardware (M3x10 machine screws) and a power cable are also supplied.

 CURRENT CONSUMPTION: 50mA max (+12V), 0mA (-12V)